 The Women of Brookfield Properties

 In an evolving retail environment, innovation keeps us as a market leader in the design, curation, and management of our retail centers.
 Our out-of-the-box approach to retail has introduced a new way of answering to contemporary consumer demands.
-At the forefront of this innovation are the female leaders of Brookfield Properties - experts in leasing, finance, technology, HR, legal, and marketing - who inspire us to go above and beyond to meet the needs of our clients, help us find our passions, and exhibit true leadership.
+At the forefront of this innovation are the female real estate leaders of Brookfield Properties - experts in leasing, finance, technology, HR, legal, and marketing - who inspire us to go above and beyond to meet the needs of our clients, help us find our passions, and exhibit true leadership.

 We invite you to learn more about the women of Brookfield Properties who are changing the future of retail.